xJon/Jons-Exclusives/README.md

 For coloring and formatting use MOTD codes in the message string, specified [here](http://minecraft.gamepedia.com/Formatting_codes#Use_in_server.properties_and_pack.mcmeta).

 ### Server side, client side
 * For the cape feature only, the mod does not have to be installed server-side.
-You can see other's capes, even if playing in servers without the mod, as long as you all have the same cape json file (that can be found in the `example` package).
+You can see other's capes, even if playing in servers without the mod, as long as you all have the same cape json file (that can be found in the [`example`](https://github.com/xJon/Jons-Exclusives/tree/1.12.2/example) package).
 * For the custom login events feature, the mod does have to be installed server-side unfortunately due to Minecraft limitations.
 That being said, it can be fully controllable through the server's configuration file.

 ### Custom cape design
-The cape image files for 1.9+ are 64x32, and should be of the PNG format.
-Untested:
-> Additionally, there is support for high definition capes.
+The cape & Elytra image files are 64x32, and should be of the PNG format.
+Additionally, there is support for high definition capes.
 Those must be of the size that is divisible by 16.
 The height must be half of the width.
 So 1024x512, 2048x1024, and so on.
 Host them on a server, Dropbox, or GitHub.

 ##### License: All rights reserved.